transcendencevictory/quest-log/README.md

 # core features

-Skill Tree; Experience based on tasks accomplished; built-in resume
+Skill Tree; Experience based on tasks accomplished; built-in resume; no levels, no arbitrary skill-points.
+Just spend the time and learn the skill.

 Database of Tutorials; Economically and Socially Incentivised Tutorial Making (in-app currency + upvotes);